 This post may contain affiliate links.
 I may earn a small commission from purchases made through them, at no additional cost to you, which helps keep this content free.
 (Full disclosure)

-Have you ever tried low carb Fathead pizza crust?
+Have you ever tried low carb keto Fathead pizza crust?
 You guys, it’s unbelievably similar to “real” pizza dough made with wheat!
-You really can’t tell it’s keto and gluten-free.
+You really can’t tell it’s gluten-free and keto pizza.
 It even has that chewy quality that’s so difficult to achieve with low carb baked goods.
 I have to admit, I was pretty excited the first time I tried this low carb pizza.

 I’ve been making my other 4-ingredient low carb pizza crust with almond flour for over a year now.
 It’s on regular rotation at our house and we love it, but I’ve gotten several requests for a nut-free version.

-The original recipe from the Fathead movie contains almond flour, too, except with mozzarella and cream cheese to balance it out.
+The original recipe for low carb pizza from the Fathead movie contains almond flour, too, except with mozzarella and cream cheese to create a chewy texture.
 I thought it would be a perfect candidate to adapt into a nut-free keto pizza crust recipe.

 If you haven’t heard of the Fathead movie, it’s a 2009 documentary seeking to refute the lipid hypothesis.
 The lipid hypothesis is the claimed link between high cholesterol and heart disease.
 It’s basically the source of the “low fat” way of eating promoted in the Western world since the 1950s.
 Although numerous studies have debunked the link (this is a good scientific paper on the subject citing many sources), the belief is still widespread today and perpetuated by mainstream media.